 The Department of Defense announced the opening of a 24-hour outreach center to provide information and referrals to military service members, veterans, their families and others with questions about psychological health and traumatic brain injury.

 As you may be aware of already, older Vets and retirees are becoming increasingly popular targets for identity thieves.
 The headaches, stress, and monetary losses that come with being a victim can be life altering for families.
 One way identity theft can be prevented is by enrolling in an identity theft protection service that will prevent identity theft from ever occurring.
 Not only do identity theft services notify you of suspicious activity, they also go as far as to monitor every bit of sensitive information including bank info, credit card info, social security numbers, and even addresses and names.

 There are several Identity Theft Protection services available that monitor all your basic information for a low monthly rate, and even offer mobile tools to help you stay connected on the go.
 Some of the companies will also throw in computer protection software as a bonus, which is especially useful since the majority of us are always connected to the web.
 The first link provides information from the Federal Trade Commission for consumers regarding Identity Theft.
-Although the right solution for each person depends on what features they value most in an identity theft protection service, the second and third links below provides reviews and comparisons of the products (these companies are not affiliated with the American Legion).
-The fourth link provides detailed advice on how to protect yourself from identity theft (this company is not affiliated with the American Legion).
+Although the right solution for each person depends on what features they value most in an identity theft protection service, the next three links below provides reviews and comparisons of the products (these companies are not affiliated with the American Legion).
+The last two links provide detailed advice on how to protect yourself from identity theft (this company is not affiliated with the American Legion).

 For a start of a complete women's casualty list see They Gave Their Lives.

 The Vietnam Womens Memorial Project's website is at VWMF.

 The VA Website has a page dedicated to women veterans: Center for Women Veterans (CWV)

 For the Women in Military Service for American Memorial (WIMSA) website, click here.